Derby Dilly

 The Derby Dilly was a name given to a group of dissident Whigs who split from the main party under the leadership of Edward, Lord Stanley on the issue of the reorganisation of the Church of Ireland in 1834.
 Stanley and three others resigned from the cabinet of Lord Grey on this particular issue but other factors included their fear that the Whigs were appeasing their radical and Irish allies with further reforms.

 The group's name 'Derby Dilly' is a reference to Stanley being the heir of the Earl of Derby.
+They were also called the 'Stanleyites'.